tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

  - Can subset to a list of GRACE/GRACE-FO months
  - Can calculate the mean field of a harmonics object
  - Can filter harmonics for correlated "striping" errors
- - Can output harmonics objects to netCDF4 or HDF5 files
+ - Can output harmonics objects to ascii, netCDF4 or HDF5 files

 Calling Sequence
 ================